 - Represent the trustor and the trustee

-- Provide general legal counsel in regards to trusts, wills, and Powers of Attorney
+- Provide general legal counsel in regards to trusts, wills, and Reno Power of Attorney

-Being well-versed in trusts law takes time to master and being unequipped with the right information can leave you extremely vulnerable in serious situations.
+Being well-versed in trust law takes time to master and being unequipped with the right information can leave you extremely vulnerable in serious situations.
 Fortunately, Heather has extensive experience in providing legal aid to trustors and trustees.
 She’s able to interpret documents and laws to help you better understand them and can represent you in a legal case.
-Also, Heather can help ensure that you’re protected from opposing parties by helping you secure your assets and much more.
+Our wills lawyer can help ensure that you’re protected from opposing parties by helping you secure your assets and much more.

-Trusts, Wills, and Powers of Attorney can be confusing legal matters to fully understand.
-That’s why they’re best left to the professionals to handle.
-If you’re looking to appoint a trustee to your estate plans or are responsible for managing someone else’s trust, then consider meeting with a qualified lawyer today.
+Trusts, Wills, and Powers of Attorney drafting can be confusing legal matters to fully understand.
+That’s why it's best to leave it to the trusts and wills lawyer in Reno.
+If you’re looking to appoint a trustee to your estate plans or are responsible for managing someone else’s trust, then consider meeting with Heather today.